Laval Senior Academy: End-of-Year “Prank” Controversy (2023)

 In June 2023, end-of-year student pranks escalated when smoke bombs were set off on school grounds.
 The Laval Police were called to the scene, and the school administration subsequently barred approximately 75 students from attending the prom.
 The incident received coverage from local media and raised discussions about discipline and school culture.

 Fundraisers and Community Involvement

 Laval Senior Academy organizes several annual fundraising and community events that engage students, staff, and local residents.

 Pasta Night

 Pasta Night is LSA’s annual fundraising event supporting both student initiatives and the Centre Bénévolat et Moisson de Laval (CBML), a local food security organization.

 The family-friendly event features food, games, face painting, balloon art, and raffles.
-Past raffle prizes have included Montréal Canadiens tickets, televisions, restaurant gift cards, and AirPods.
+Past raffle prizes have included Montreal Canadiens tickets, televisions, restaurant gift cards, and AirPods.

 Terry Fox Campaigns

 LSA regularly participates in the Terry Fox Foundation fundraising campaign.

 In 2022–2023, the school raised $12,749.65 and hosted Fred Fox, Terry Fox’s brother, who spoke about the foundation’s cancer research efforts.

 The campaign also featured the “LSA Rocks for Terry Fox” benefit concert, with performances by Chair Warriors and The Damn Truth, which raised nearly $9,000.

 The annual Terry Fox Run marks the culmination of each year’s campaign.